mab253/software-interventions-spring22/assignments/week4.md

   }
 </script>
 ```
 2. Test your function by pressing the button!
 What do you see in your server's logs?
-Do you receive an SMS?
+Do you receive an SMS at your phone number?

 **in Node.js, RECEIVE SMS:**
 1. Now we want to write a function that runs whenever our number _receives_ an SMS.
 Go back to `server.js` in your Node project, and find the function called `/reply-sms`.
 2. What's going on in this function?
 There are some instructions in the comments.
 We basically are able to understand the incoming message, and we want to respond conditionally.
 For example:
 ```
-if (incoming === 'something') {
+if (incoming === 'yes') {
-  responseMessage = 'text A!';
+  responseMessage = 'I agree too!';
  } else {
-  responseMessage = 'text B!';
+  responseMessage = 'I guess we don't agree.';
  }
  ```
  3. How do we get this function to work?
 We have to connect it to our Twilio phone number.
 We can use a command line (Terminal) tool to do this.